Bulgarian St. Stephen Church: History

 After one-and-a-half years, the church was completed in 1898 and inaugurated by Exarch Joseph on 8 September that year.
 The main skeleton of the church was made of steel and covered by metal boards.
 All the pieces were attached together with nuts, bolts, rivets or welding.
 In terms of architectural style, the church combines Neo-Byzantine and Neo-Baroque influences.

 St. Stephen was the product of 19th-century experimentation with prefabricated iron churches.
 The British, who invented the corrugated iron in 1829, manufactured portable iron churches to send to far-flung colonies like Australia.
 The Eiffel Tower's creator, French engineer Gustave Eiffel, designed iron churches that were sent as far as the Philippines and Peru.
 Now, St. Stephen is one of the world's few surviving prefabricated cast iron churches.

-On December 27, 2010, St. Stephen's feast day, a celebratory Mass was held at the church in honor of its patron saint.
+On December 27, 2010, St. Stephen's feast day, a celebratory liturgy was held at the church in honor of its patron saint.
 Attending were the Vratsa Metropolitan Kalinik, bishop Naum, Chief Secretary of the Bulgarian Holy Synod, and representatives of the "St. Stephen Church" Foundation.
 Honoring the celebration the dome of the church was gold-plated using funds donated by the Bulgarians of Plovdiv.

 The church building underwent a renovation, which started under the Bulgarian-Turkish cooperation in 2011 and cost more than ₺ 15 million.
 On January 8, 2018, Turkish President Recep Tayyip Erdogan and Bulgarian Prime Minister Boyko Borisov were present at the inauguration of the renovated St. Stephen's Orthodox Church in Istanbul, on the occasion of its 120th anniversary.

 In addition to the St. Stephen Church, there is another Bulgarian Orthodox church in Istanbul, St. Demetrius Church, in Feriköy.